-- Check out McGill 101, and online orientation and info hub for all new undergraduate students.
-Available through myCourses.
+- Check out McGill 101, an online orientation and info hub for all new undergraduate students.
+Available through myCourses in late May.

 ONCE YOU ARRIVE

-- Obtain your McGill student ID card (and medical insurance card for international students).
-On the downtown campus, this can be done at Service Point.
-On the Macdonald campus, your ID card can be obtained in the Student Affairs Office (Laird Hall 106) and your medical insurance card can be obtained at Student Services in the Centennial Centre.
+- Obtain your McGill student ID card.
+On the downtown campus, this can be done at Service Point (3415 McTavish Street).
+On the Macdonald campus, your ID card can be obtained in the Student Affairs Office (Laird Hall 106).

 - Finalize your schedule by the end of the Add/Drop Period.